ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 The goal is to make flashcards for free quickly, bypassing the limitations and costs of paid tools.

+By dissecting valuable information and breaking it into cards, this process saves time and organizes content for study.

 This has personally saved me hundreds of hours of valuable study time!

 ## Prerequisites